Strong-coupling theory of bilayer plasmon excitations: Formalism

+Here we employ a large-$N$ technique in a path integral formalism in terms of the Hubbard operators \cite{foussats02}.
+In this scheme, the number of spin component is extended from 2 to $N$ and physical quantities are computed by the power of $1/N$ systematically.

-Setting $t_z = t_z' = J_\perp = V_{ij}^{\alpha \beta} = 0 \, (\alpha \ne \beta)$ in Eq.~(\ref{eq:model}) reduces the system to two decoupled \tjv models.
-The path-integral formulation of Hubbard operators, combined with the large-$N$ expansion, has been extensively explored for this case \cite{foussats02,foussats04} and successfully applied to analyzing the charge dynamics in cuprates \cite{greco16,greco19,greco20,nag20,yamase21c,hepting22,hepting23,nag24}.
-Here, we extend this formalism to the bilayer lattice shown in Fig.~\ref{fig:lattice}, which was originally introduced to analyze bilayer nickelates \cite{bejas25}.
-Since our interest lies in bilayer plasmon excitations, we now summarize the key steps of this formalism relevant to the present work.
+Setting $t_z = t_{z}^{'} = J_\perp = V_{ij}^{\alpha \beta} = 0 \, (\alpha \ne \beta)$ in Eq.~\eqref{eq:model} reduces the system to two decoupled \tjv models.
+Such a model was successfully applied to analyzing the charge dynamics in cuprates \cite{greco16,greco19,greco20,nag20,yamase21c,hepting22,hepting23,nag24}.
+We extend this formalism to the bilayer lattice shown in Fig.~\ref{fig:lattice}, which was originally introduced to analyze bilayer nickelates \cite{bejas25}.
+Our interest lies in bilayer plasmon excitations and we now summarize the key steps of this formalism.
+The complete formalism is given in Appendix~A.